MQ-FOAR705/UnitMaterials/README.md

-# UnitMaterials
+# Macquarie University's FOAR705 Unit Materials

 All organising materials for Macquarie University's Digital Humanitites unit.
-Unit FOAR705.
+This will contain the unit guide, assignments, readings, and everything else needed to take the unit.

 Organising intent (Rainbows End, Vernor Vinge):